FosterCommerce/klaviyoconnect/docs/Configuration.md

 Optional.
 Select which user groups you would like to limit tracking to.
 Default is all guests and users.

-## Default Profile Mapping

-Klaviyo Connect will use this default site-wide mapping when one isn't explicitly set in your template code.
-The mappings included are:

-### Form-Data Profile Mapping
-Useful when you want to track all users, even if they are not logged in or have not registered.
-With this mapping you can use form fields in your templates to send Klaviyo information about them.
-Most common settings.

-### User Model Profile Mapping
-If you only want to track logged in registered users, this mapping will map their user data (names, email, etc.) to Klaviyo fields.

 ## Cart URL

 The URL to your store's cart.